Operation Hailstone: Background

 Japanese troops occupied Micronesia, including the Caroline Islands, in 1914 and established Truk as a base as early as 1939.
 The lagoon was first built up as an anchorage for the Imperial Japanese Navy's 4th Fleet, its "South Seas Force".
 After the outbreak of war with the United States, the 4th Fleet was put under the command of the Combined Fleet, which continued to use Truk as a forward operating base into 1944.
 In addition to anchorages for warships and port facilities for shipping between the home islands and the Southern Resources Area, five airfields and a seaplane base were constructed at Truk, making it the only major Japanese airfield within flying range of the Marshall Islands.
+As Imperial Japan's main base in the South Pacific theatre of World War II, it was often described as the "Japanese Pearl Harbor".